remysaissy/media_wipe/openspec/project.md

 *   **Presentation Layer (View + ViewModel):** Contains the UI (Widgets) and the BLoCs/Cubits that manage the state and presentation logic.
 *   **Domain Layer:** Contains the core business logic, use cases, and entity definitions.
 This layer is completely independent of the UI and data sources.
 *   **Data Layer:** Contains the implementation of the repositories and data sources.
-It is responsible for fetching data from local (ObjectBox) or remote sources.
+It is responsible for fetching data from local (Isar) or remote sources.

 #### Repository Pattern

 The Data Layer must use the **Repository Pattern**.
 Repositories are responsible for abstracting the data sources.
 They provide a clean API for the Domain Layer to access data, without needing to know where the data comes from (e.g., a local database or a remote API).

-##### Data Persistence with ObjectBox
+##### Data Persistence

-All application data is stored locally using ObjectBox.
+All application data is stored locally using Isar.

-*   **Schema Definition:** ObjectBox entities are defined in the `lib/src/data/local/models` directory.
+*   **Schema Definition:** Isar entities are defined in the `lib/src/data/local/models` directory.
-*   **Database Initialization:** The ObjectBox store is initialized at application startup.
+*   **Database Initialization:** Isar is initialized at application startup.
 *   **Data Access:** Data access should be encapsulated within `DataSource` classes in the data layer.
 Repositories will use these data sources to interact with the database.

 #### State Management